biodash/biodash.github.io/content/codeclub-present/index.md

   and some people clicked on that link rather than the website link.
   Then, they ended up on in the Github repo but didn't even know they were in the wrong place since the contents of the post is present.*

-- To add an image, put it in the same directory as the markdown file, and refer to it without prepending a path.

 <br>